 How do I solve a problem?

-If you just want to use Elody to solve your problems, doing so is extremely simple:
+If you just want to use Elody to solve your problems, doing so is very simple:

 How does it work?

-Any developer can upload their programs to our website.
+Any developer can upload their programs to our platform, just like anyone can contribute to Wikipedia.

 Together, all developers contributing to this platform form the Legion of Devs (LOD).

-Developers are able to create rules to connect their programs to each other.
+Developers are able to connect their programs to each other using formal rules.
 In this way, they can build systems of programs that are greater than the sum of their parts and can solve complex problems from many different domains.
-They may also create rules and programs that ask questions of the user, which makes whole system interactive so that it can better react to your needs.

 The decision which rules to use is made by our AI Elody (from the acronym L.O.D, or Legion of Devs).
-Elody is a Gestalt Entity built from the contributions of all developers.
+Elody is built from the contributions of all developers.

 You can give ratings and feedback to the rules and programs that solved your problems.
 This feedback is used by Elody to make sure that good rules and programs are given priority over bad ones.